zmy/LUNA/README.md

 The folder [phases/empirical_study](phases/empirical_study) contains codes for the empirical studies (Sec.
 E in appendix), including visualization of attention maps and embeddings from different transformer layers, please rename `attention.ipy123nb` to `attention.ipynb`

 # Preparation
-unzip the data.zip and put the `data` dir in this repo as `LUNA/data`.
+unzip the data.zip in supplementary and put the `data` dir in this repo as `LUNA/data`.

 To build docker image, run:
 ```